Surgical Errors Compensation Claims

-Should complications occur it is important that they are spotted promptly so that they can be treated to minimise any harm.
-Medical staff should therefore provide appropriate care after the operation and ensure you are given the correct advice when you go home.
+Should complications occur, it is important that they are spotted promptly so that they can be treated to minimise any further harm.
+Medical staff should, therefore, provide appropriate care after the operation and ensure you are given the correct advice and medication when you go home.

 - Performing inappropriate surgery